You don't need months of spare time and huge amounts of money to see the world. Really, I promise!

 I've been to 27 countries and 4 continents (and counting!), and TRUST ME, I am definitely NOT made of money or time.

-Once you've got that sorted out, like at home, you could pay hundreds of dollars for food, fun, and a bed OR you can choose the more budget friendly options.
-That choice is up to you.
+Once you've got your flight sorted out, like at home, you could pay hundreds of dollars for food, fun, and a bed OR you can choose the more budget friendly options.

 What about jet lag?

 Also remember that when you are travelling the only demand on you is to have an amazing time, relax, and soak in new cultures.
 Feeling a little tired or dehydrated is completely manageable under those circumstances!